ry4npw/enigma/README.md

 ## Using enigma to encrypt Base64

 It is possible to create your own reflector and rotor wiring with any set of Java objects.
-As an example, I created a String-based rotors and reflector based on the Base64 character set.
-See [`RotorWiringBase64.java`](src/main/java/pw/ry4n/enigma/util/RotorWiringBase64.java)].
+As an example, I created three String-based rotors and a reflector based on the Base64 character set.
+See [`RotorWiringBase64.java`](src/main/java/pw/ry4n/enigma/util/RotorWiringBase64.java).

 ```java
 Enigma<String> enigma = new Enigma<>();